Cardisk/pyADB/README.md

 ## Introduction

-This tool is written entirely in python and it represent a wrapper for ADB from platform-tools.
+This tool is written entirely in python, and it represents a wrapper for ADB from platform-tools.
-The idea came out when we was playing with an interactive whiteboard and we found out that is based on Android.
+The idea came out when we were playing with an interactive whiteboard, so we found out that is based on Android.

 **THE USAGE OF THIS TOOL IS NOT INTENDED TO DAMAGE NO ONE AND WE DON'T TAKE ANY RESPONSIBILITY FOR ITS BAD USAGE.**